leynos/lag-complexity/docs/lag-complexity-function-design.md

 - **Tasks:**

-- Initialize the Rust project using `cargo new`.
+- Initialise the Rust project using `cargo new`.
 - Define all public traits (`ComplexityFn`, `EmbeddingProvider`, `DepthEstimator`, `AmbiguityEstimator`).
 - Define all public data structures (`Complexity`, `Trace`, `ScoringConfig` and